-In all cases, choosing the highest quality artificial grass will effect how long it lasts.
+In all cases, choosing the highest quality artificial grass will affect how long it lasts.
 The best quality material will often last several years longer than inferior material.
-Choosing higher quality artificial grass can ensure it lasts longer.
+Choosing higher-quality artificial grass can ensure it lasts longer.
 It’s also important to choose the best type of grass for your particular needs.
 For example, if you expect the artificial grass to receive a lot of foot traffic, go with a type of turf that will stand up to these conditions.
 Additionally, look at the properties of the infill material.
-A high quality infill helps your artificial grass to retain its good looks and can also add to its lifespan.
+A high-quality infill helps your artificial grass to retain its good looks and can also add to its lifespan.

 Another important factor that impacts the lifespan of artificial turf is how it’s cared for.
 While artificial turf is much easier to maintain than regular grass, some periodic upkeep will help ensure that it reaches the upper limit of its potential lifespan.

-Although artificial grass requires an upfront investment, it’s one that also offers a significant return by increasing the value of your properly and lowering regular maintenance costs.
+Although artificial grass requires an upfront investment, it’s one that also offers a significant return by increasing the value of your property and lowering regular maintenance costs.
 And you can also rest assured that your investment will last.
-Choosing a high quality artificial grass provider will give you added benefits.
+Choosing a high-quality artificial turf provider will give you added benefits.
 Some even offer lengthy multi-year product warranties.
 With some occasional upkeep and steps to reduce excessive wear, you can expect your artificial grass to last for twenty years or more.